 Within the NA, Historic England records the fourteenth-century church of St James as a Grade I listed building and lists a further 20 Grade II buildings, sixteen within the Conservation Areas (see Appendix 10).
-In addition, there is an area of archaeological interest described as "a Moated Site", which is a Scheduled Monument, believed to be the site of an ancient manor house.
+In addition, there is an area of archaeological interest described as "a Moated site", believed to be the site of an ancient manor house.
 Conservation areas in their entirety, and the other listed buildings mentioned above, are classified as designated heritage assets.
 All should be protected individually as well as their surrounding environment.